SENG-350-2024-fall/Team-6/Team Meetings/meeting-1.md

 <br><br>
 Our goal is to complete these diagrams by the following Monday after our meeting.
 Additionally, we plan to schedule another meeting before the next lab to finalize Milestone 1.

+**Meeting 3 - Sep 26**

+Our team met to refine our Milestone 1 project.
+Since the work was divided efficiently, each member presented their progress, and we reviewed one another's work, offering suggestions for improvements as a team.
+We also discussed additional use cases and incorporated them into the project.